Dana Edwards, Ph.D.

 It's the mystery and setting of Three Times Lucky meets The Girl in the Well is Me.

-Memorial Hill Cemetery in Milledgeville, GA
+Memorial Hill Cemetery in Milledgeville, GA, inspired this story.

 Harvey the Bedazzler, Contemporary with MR